TobiWan1995/fsm-mcp-python-sdk/README.md

 The following example ("Crossroads") illustrates the definition of a control flow using the `StateBuilder`.
 It demonstrates how tools are bound to states and how transitions (`on_success`, `on_error`) are defined.

 The `effect` parameter is utilized here to trigger side effects—such as notifying the client that the tool list has changed—whenever a transition occurs.
+Note that effects can be used to trigger any MCP notification (for resources, prompts, etc.).

 > **Note:** This snippet focuses on the FSM definition.
-The full implementation, including the `LifespanContext` and the actual tool logic, can be found in the [fsm-mcp-examples](https://www.google.com/search?q=LINK_TO_EXAMPLES_REPO) repository.
+The full implementation, including the `LifespanContext` and the actual tool logic, can be found in the [fsm-mcp-examples](https://github.com/TobiWan1995/fsm-mcp-examples) repository.

 ```python
 from mcp.server.state import StatefulMCP